devops-notebook/devops-notebook.github.io/README.rst

 1. Fork this repository
 2. Create a feature branch
+3. Update the .rst file
+4. Run 'make html'
+5. Commit all changes to Github
-3. Submit a pull request
+6. Submit a pull request